The-300lb-Gorilla/Ender-2-Pro-v423/README.md

 # Ender-2-Pro-v423
 The firmware in this repository only works with the OEM Creality v4.2.3 Motherboard.
 It must have a STM32F103RET6 CPU.
-If your Ender 2 Pro has a 2219 Creality Motherboard with a HC32F460KCTA CPU, loading this firmware on a Non-Compatible motherboard can cause damage and/or a short circuit.
+If your Ender 2 Pro has a 2219 Creality Motherboard with a HC32F460KCTA CPU, loading this firmware on this Non-Compatible motherboard can cause damage and/or a short circuit.
 ## Specific Firmware Functionality:
 1. Cleaner Main Information Screen.
 2. Single Language Menu System.